 The French School Year

-The school year starts in September and ends the 1st week of July.
+The school year in France starts in September and ends the 1st week of July.
 The first day of class is known as the Rentrée, and it is such a big deal that many offices give their employees the day off to take their (small) children to school.

 School starts at around 8:30am every morning and continues until 4:30pm.
 There is a 2-hour break in the middle of the day for lunch and recreation.
 Older middle school and high school children will have varying hours based on the classes they are taking.

-No school Wednesdays
+No school on Wednesdays

 Most preschool and primary school students don’t have school on Wednesdays.
 It is supposed to be the day for extra-curricular activities, to rest, etc. There was a move in 2018 by the government to insist on Wednesday morning classes, however, the teacher unions and parents protested.